Stuffed Sweet Potatoes bring all the flavor! Roasted sweet potatoes get a bold Southwestern topping and a delicious, creamy sauce.

 Recipe Notes

-Storage: Store the baked sweet potatoes and toppings separately.
-Keep the sweet potatoes in an airtight container in the fridge for 3-4 days.
-When ready to serve, reheat the potatoes and add the fresh toppings.
+Storage: Store baked sweet potatoes and toppings separately.
+Keep sweet potatoes in an airtight container in the fridge for 4-5 days.
+Reheat before adding fresh toppings.

 Nutrition